 Movement IA and IB (2 semesters)

 Movement in year one will focus on the fundamentals of body awareness and control, sense, and awareness through movement.
 The fall semester uses yoga as a means to discover body mechanics, physical alignment, connection to breath, and self-awareness.
-The spring semester will explore full body awareness, connection to imagination and impulse, and greater physical control through yoga and other techniques with an emphasis on the ability to sense and establishing awareness and focus through movement.
+The spring semester will explore full body awareness, connection to imagination and impulse, and greater physical control through yoga and/or other techniques with an emphasis on the ability to sense and establishing awareness and focus through movement.

 Theatre History and Literature I (2 semesters)*